pizza11x/android-MVVM-architecture/README.md

-# androidToolkit
+# Android Toolkit
-AndroidToolkit is a library made in kotlin that provides the base classes for the creation of functionalities by implementing the MVVM pattern.
+Is a library made in kotlin that provides the base classes for the creation of functionalities by implementing the MVVM pattern.